Color tests for a wallpaper pattern

 Patterns of Indulgence

 This work follows Victorian Era wallpaper designs and William Morris' explorations of Scheele Green into a present investigation of the patterns of colonial extraction by Canadian corporations.
-The colour swatches mimic the palettes of lithium mining as well as the infamous arsenic greens used in the production of vibrant yet deadly household commodities.
-The patterns are composed by logos of the twenty-five most powerful and contested Canadian Mining corporations currently operating in the Americas.

 Created with the generous support of Ontario Arts Council.